 Perhaps the biggest myth of all is that a hedgehog can shoot its quills!
 Can you shoot the hair out of your head?
 Just like your hair, a hedgehog’s quills can fall out or break off, but the hedgehog cannot shoot its quills to defend itself.

 In Europe, people consider hedgehogs to be friends of backyards and gardens.
 These hedgehogs are often found in flower beds, vegetable gardens, and compost heaps.
 Some gardeners make nests of straw, hay, or boxes to attract hedgehogs.
 In turn, the hedgehogs eat snails, slugs, and other garden pests.

 HABITAT AND DIET

 The hedgehog can live in many different habitats, from desert to forest and beyond!
-The desert-dwelling species live in areas that receive little rainfall.
-Other species live throughout Asia.
+The desert-dwelling types live in areas that receive little rainfall.
+Others live throughout Asia.
 European hedgehogs are widespread in Europe, from the Mediterranean to Scandinavia.
 In Africa, hedgehogs live in savannas, forests, and even city streets, where they waddle along, foraging for insects.

 Hedgehogs live on the ground, never in trees.
 They like to live alone and may be territorial.
 Some hedgehogs dig burrows in the soil up to 20 inches (50 centimeters) deep.
 Others prefer to make nests with dead leaves, grasses, and branches.
 Desert hedgehogs hide between boulders or burrow into the sand to escape the desert heat.
 In Asia, long-eared hedgehogs often move into burrows left by turtles, foxes, gerbils, and otters.